liamcottle/reticulum-meshchat/README.md

 You can click on any of these discovered peers to open a messaging interface.
 From here, you can send text messages, files and inline images.
 If they respond, their messages will show up there too.

-As well as being able to announce your LXMF address and discover others, Reticulum WebChat can also discover [Nomad Network](https://github.com/markqvist/nomadnet) nodes hosted by other users.
+As well as being able to announce your LXMF address and discover others, Reticulum MeshChat can also discover [Nomad Network](https://github.com/markqvist/nomadnet) nodes hosted by other users.
 From the Nodes tab, you are free to explore pages and download files they may be publicly sharing on the network.

 A future update is planned to allow you to host your own Node and share pages and files with other peers on the network.
 For now, you could use the official [Nomad Network](https://github.com/markqvist/nomadnet) client to do this.